Consumption Partial Insurance in the Presence of Tail Income Risk: Introduction

-First, we replicate BPP (1980--1992) using recent PSID data (1999--2019).
-The replication targets the original income and consumption second moments.
-However, while BPP imputed consumption from the CEX (the PSID previously lacked comprehensive consumption data), such data are now internally available in the PSID.
-The replication is thus interesting not only because of the different time period, but also because we no longer need to rely on imputed consumption from the CEX.
+First, we re-estimate BPP using recent PSID data over 1999--2019, targeting the original second moments of income and consumption, and compare the results with those based on imputed consumption from the contemporaneous CEX.
+The PSID previously lacked detailed consumption data, so BPP relied on an imputation from the CEX.
+However, such data are now internally available in the PSID.
+We subsequently use this data to study tail income risk, so it is natural to start with a `replication' of BPP using the updated PSID.
+This exercise is insightful because of the different time period and the comparison with the CEX.

-Second, we introduce into BPP the third and fourth moments of the joint distribution of income and consumption, in addition to the second moments that BPP originally used.
-We thus go beyond the workhorse income-consumption covariance to measure consumption insurance targeting additional information available in the tails of the distribution.
+Second, we introduce into BPP the third and fourth moments of the joint distribution of income and consumption, in addition to the second moments above.
+This is our first attempt to go beyond the workhorse income-consumption covariance and measure partial insurance targeting additional information in the tails of the distribution.

-Third, we generalize the method of measuring consumption partial insurance to explicitly permit a role for tail income risk.
-BPP log-linearize the optimality conditions and intertemporal budget constraint of a lifecycle consumption/savings problem to obtain a consumption function that depends \emph{linearly} on income shocks.
-We argue \citep[see also][]{Carroll2001_Death} that this linear function is a poor approximation to behavior when income is subject to tail shocks.
-We then derive a higher-order (quadratic) consumption function that nests BPP's linear specification.
-We characterize the consumption pass-through of income shocks in the generalized model and we establish identification of its parameters.
-In this environment, the degree of partial insurance depends on the magnitude and sign of shocks, so bad or extreme shocks can potentially shift consumption differently than good or small shocks do.
+Third, we generalize the method of measuring consumption insurance to explicitly permit a role for tail income risk.
+BPP log-linearize the policy rule of a lifecycle consumption/savings problem to obtain a consumption function that depends \emph{linearly} on income shocks.
+Our first two contributions above revolve firmly around this linear framework.
+However, linearity may be a poor approximation to behavior when income is subject to tail shocks.
+We thus derive a higher-order (quadratic) consumption function that allows for \emph{nonlinear} transmission of shocks.
+We characterize and empirically measure the consumption pass-through of income shocks, which now depends explicitly on the shocks' \emph{magnitude} and \emph{sign}.
+While a nonlinear consumption function has been estimated before -- most notably in \citet{Arellano_Blundell_Bonhomme2017}, henceforth ABB -- our simple framework offers key advantages: it separates the nature of income risk from the nature of the consumption response as distinct drivers of consumption growth along the income, age, and wealth distributions; it is far less data demanding (second moments of consumption and up to fourth moments of income suffice, with no need to observe the full consumption-income joint distribution or wealth); and it links identification and estimation transparently, aiding interpretation.
+We elaborate on these points below.